WojtekKamilowski/CI_PP3_TDP/README.md

 Below the program prints "Press enter to return to the menu": to print the main menu press enter.

 #### Option 3: Preview last added_unused data
-Option 3 displays how many trailers were unused (positive numbers) or ordered at the day (negative numbers) during last opeartions for each lane.
+Option 3 displays how many trailers were unused (positive numbers) or ordered at the day (negative numbers) during last operations for each lane.
-Example 1: 'Cork, IE->Dublin, IE': '2', means that 2 trailers were planned previosuly without the need and eventually were not loaded.
+Example 1: 'Cork, IE->Dublin, IE': '2', means that 2 trailers were planned previously without the need and eventually were not loaded.
-Example 2: 'Cork, IE->Reading, GB': '-1', there was one trailer loaded more than planned and the freight forwarder had to contact a haulage opeartor to order 1 trailer for loading on the day of operations.
+Example 2: 'Cork, IE->Reading, GB': '-1', there was one trailer loaded more than planned and the freight forwarder had to contact a haulage operator to order 1 trailer for loading on the day of operations.

 Below the program prints "Press enter to return to the menu": to print the main menu press enter.